FrancescoSaverioZuppichini/Flue/README.md

 ```

 ### Introduction
+Flue is flux-pattern based state management library for your Vue.js applications.

+You do not know what Flux pattern is?
+Take a look [here](https://facebook.github.io/flux/docs/overview.html)

 Flue is a Object Oriented Framework that combines the Redux single state paradigm and stateless reducers into a friendly environment.
 It uses a Vue Virtual Machine in order to automatically make "reactive" the store's state so no binding/event emitting is needed.
 You take it, you put in your component and it works.